jsommers/cbook/basictypes.rst

 There are several integer types in C, differing primarily in their bit widths and thus the range of values they can accommodate.
 Each integer type can also be *signed* or *unsigned*.
 Signed integer types have a range :math:`-2^{width-1}..2^{width-1}-1`, and unsigned integers have a range :math:`0..2^{width}-1`.
 There are five basic integer types:

 ``char``: One ASCII character
     The size of a ``char`` is almost always 8 bits, or 1 byte.
-Pronounced "car".
-8 bits provides a signed range of -128..127 or an unsigned range is 0..255, which is enough to hold a single ASCII character. ``char`` is also required to be the "smallest addressable unit" for the machine --- each byte in memory has its own address.
+8 bits provides a signed range of -128..127 or an unsigned range is 0..255, which is enough to hold a single ASCII character [#f1]_. ``char`` is also required to be the "smallest addressable unit" for the machine --- each byte in memory has its own address.

 ``short``: A "small" integer
     A ``short`` is typically 16 bits, which provides a signed range of -32768..32767.
 It is less common to use a ``short`` than a ``char``, ``int``, or something larger.